replayio/docs/src/app/test-runners/playwright/other-ci-providers/page.md

 - `--project replay-chromium` (or other project name that uses Replay browser)
 - `--reporter=@replayio/playwright/reporter,line`

-For example, to use Replay Firefox, the command is:
+For example, to use Replay Chromium, the command is:

 ```sh
 npx playwright test --project replay-chromium --reporter=@replayio/playwright/reporter,line